 What is Bowspring?

-What is Bowspring?
-Bowspring is an approach to yoga where we focus on optimizing our posture and movement patterns in everyday activities such as sitting, walking and running.
-We move slowly, strongly while softly pulsating, supported by a calm breathing.
-Small details are instructed, which may seem alien at first, but which will make sense over time and which will help to focus the awareness in your body.
+Bowspring is an innovative approach to yoga that focuses on optimizing body posture and movement patterns in everyday activities like sitting, walking, and running.
+We move slowly, strongly, and softly pulsating, supported by a calm breath.
+Small details are instructed along the way, which may seem unfamiliar at first but will make sense over time and help to focus attention in the body.

 What is the difference?

-Bowspring moves, compared to other forms of yoga, away from the idea of long straight lines in the body as optimal, as we activate, strengthen and lengthen the body’s natural curves.
-This provides a free, resilient and strong dynamism, as well as a healthy positioning and optimal function of muscles, joints and connective tissue.
-We maintain the activation of the front body, while strengthening the back body in a chain running from the soles of the feet, legs, buttocks, back and neck without losing the length of the curves.
+Compared to other yoga styles, Bowspring moves away from the idea of long straight lines in the body as optimal.
+Instead, we activate, strengthen, and elongate the body’s natural curves.
+This provides a free, springy, and strong mobility, as well as healthy alignment and optimal function of muscles, joints, and connective tissues.
+We maintain activation in the front of the body while strengthening the back of the body in a chain from the soles of the feet, legs, buttocks, back, and neck without losing the length of the curves.

-I think you could say, that Bowspring holds the idea that it is more our connective tissue and muscles that should carry the bones, than it is the bones that should carry our muscles and connective tissues.
-This balance is challenged by the modern lifestyle that most of us are characterized by.
-For example, when we sit down for many hours a day and study or work.
-But also when we have to mentally meet the expectations and pace of our surroundings, without losing ourselves.
+One could say that Bowspring embodies the idea that it is our connective tissues and muscles that should support the bones, rather than the bones supporting our muscles and connective tissues.
+This balance is challenged by the modern lifestyle most of us experience, such as sitting for many hours studying or working.
+But also mentally meeting the expectations and pace of our surroundings without losing ourselves.

-Bowspring is suitable for everyone and can be practiced while lying, standing, sitting or moving.
-In addition to the postural benefits, Bowspring encourages the healthy functioning of the circulatory and nervous systems.
-It is especially useful for those who have issues in the feet, knees, hips, lower back, neck, shoulders and wrists.
+Bowspring is suitable for everyone and can be practiced while lying down, standing, sitting, or moving.
+In addition to the postural benefits, Bowspring encourages a healthy functioning of the circulatory and nervous systems.
+It is particularly useful for those experiencing issues in the arches, knees, hips, lower back, neck, shoulders, and wrists.

-I have recently worked, alongside my yoga teacher work, within my previous full time profession as a landscape gardener.
-Among other things, I have been hired to lay concrete tiles and build support walls of concrete blocks.
-During this work, I have manually lugged many more kilos than I have previously done.
-As I have previously tended to get lower back pain from such work, I was a little worried.
-For my partial astonishment, the work has not led to any back pain at any time, however, some muscle fatigue but this has been distributed throughout the body.
-I am absolutely convinced that Bowspring has been crucial for not having “broken my back” at this work.
+In recent times, alongside my yoga teaching work, I have been working in my previous profession as a landscaper.
+I have been hired to lay concrete tiles and build retaining walls with concrete blocks.
+In this regard, I manually lifted many more kilos than I used to, and as I used to have a tendency to get back pain from this type of work, I was also a bit concerned.
+To my partial astonishment, the work has not led to back pain at any point, only some muscle fatigue, but this has been distributed throughout my body.
+I am fully convinced that Bowspring has been crucial in preventing any “broken back” on the job.

-After having started practicing and teaching Bowspring, I feel both significantly stronger and more mobile than I have done at any point previously in my life.
+I feel significantly stronger and more mobile after starting with Bowspring than I have ever felt in my life before.

-I have received many happy feedback on how Bowspring helps people alleviate pain in different parts of the body.
-Some have mentioned that they have been able to taper or even stop using painkillers (this is not scientifically documented though).
-Some experience more energy and others sleep better at night.
+I have received many positive feedbacks on how Bowspring helps people alleviate pain in different parts of the body.
+Some have mentioned that they have been able to reduce or even completely stop using pain medication (this is not scientifically documented).
+Some experience more energy, and others sleep better at night.